sim590/lain-wiki/bat.md

 ### Description

-Shows in a textbox the remaining time and percentage capacity of your laptop battery, as well as the current wattage.
+Shows the remaining time and percentage capacity of your laptop battery, as well as the current wattage.
 Multiple batteries are supported.

 Displays a notification when battery is low or critical.